The Scoop: What to Know About Overseas Adventure Tours (OAT)

 Sustainability Efforts

 OAT is part of Grand Circle, and participates in the Grand Circle Foundation, which supports projects around the world focused on water and sanitation, education, community development, renewable energy, the protection of indigenous cultures, conservation, historic preservation, and disaster relief.
-The foundation has pledged or donated $225 million.

 Health and Safety Practices

-As of October 2022, OAT required Covid vaccinations and booster for all guests.
-Masking is optional except where local regulations require it, though trip leaders provide both masks and hand sanitizer upon request.
-Trip Experience Leaders and coach drivers are vaccinated.
 On OAT tours that include time onboard a ship, additional precautions include crew trained on best health and hygiene practices to prevent onboard spread of illnesses, nightly electrostatic disinfection of public areas, and disinfection of high-efficiency air filtration systems before each sailing.
 The OAT website is the place to go to read more about the current health and safety practices for land and ship tours.

 Family Companies